pleabargain/EnglishHelpsYourCareer/grammar verbs.md

 # hesitate hesitated (id) (reg)
 - We shouldn't have hesitated.
 Now we are stuck here.
 - If I get another chance to kill you, I will not hesitate!
+- I hesitated for a moment before paying for the subscription.
+- He who hesitates, is lost.

 # locate located (id) (reg)
 - Do you know where it is located?